Orienfish/cat_face_detection/README.md

 ## 搭建步骤
 1. Install the Object Detection API of Tensorflow.
 See [Installation](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/installation.md).
 2. Download data of cat faces.
 The best option is [Dogs vs. Cats](https://www.kaggle.com/c/dogs-vs-cats), which contains different pictures in different background and light conditions.
 The variance of dataset could help a lot in training.
-3. Labels cat faces and eyes with LabelImg on the dataset that downloard in 2.
+3. Labels cat faces and eyes with LabelImg on the dataset that download in 2.
 Make our own dataset in .xml files.
 Use [Raccoon](https://towardsdatascience.com/how-to-train-your-own-object-detector-with-tensorflows-object-detector-api-bec72ecfe1d9) for reference.
 4. Using the self-developed script to tranform .xml files into .csv files and finally into tfRecord.
 Now we are ready for Tensorflow training.
 ```
 # From cat_dataset/ directory